michelle-sasson/teaching_cs473/README.md

 # CSC47300: Website Design
 # Fall 2020

+This is a new line for assignment #2

 This is an example project.
 It serves a couple purposes.

 1. See how a project is structured